-Welcome to the Women’s Rugby World Cup 2017 website, which will shortly contain everything you need to know about the next edition of rugby's pinnacle 15s women's tournament.
+Welcome to the Women’s Rugby World Cup 2017 website, containing everything you need to know about rugby's pinnacle 15s women's tournament.
 This page will be a helpful resource that aims to provide all rugby fans and media organisations with information about the showcase event.

 The hosting rights to Women’s Rugby World Cup 2017 were awarded to the Irish Rugby Football Union (IRFU) in May 2015.

 THE GLOBAL GOVERNING BODY